Firecatsstuff/Hyprland-Guide-Arch/README.md

 you should see a warning at the top with instructions how to get into the terminal.

-**Warning!:If pressing `Super Key + Q` doesn't bring you to the terminal,press `CTRL + ALT + F5`,enter your login data like before and install kitty:**

-`sudo pacman -S kitty`

-and then type in `hyprland` or `reboot` if that doesn't work.

-Now open the terminal with `SUPER KEY + Q`

-1. Replace your .config to remove the warning
+2. Replace your .config to remove the warning

  `curl https://raw.githubusercontent.com/hyprwm/Hyprland/main/example/hyprland.conf -o ~/.config/hypr/hyprland.conf`

-1.5 Change your keyboard layout if it isn't US Qwerty
+2.5 Change your keyboard layout if it isn't US Qwerty

    `sudo nano ~/.config/hypr/hyprland.conf`

-   Click arrow down repeadetly till you see something like:
+   Hold arrow down and stop if you see something like this:

    #############
    ####INPUT####